syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/State-Persistence.md

 ' To Save

-Dim serializer As New AppStateSerializer(SerializeMode.IsolatedStorage, "myfile")
+Dim serializer As New AppStateSerializer(SerializeMode.IsolatedStorage, "MyFile")

 Me.dockingManager1.SaveDockState(serializer)